dmutikainen/dmutikainen.github.io/_posts/2024-08-12-customer-segmentation.md

 Finally customers in *Cluster 2* spent significant portions within Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we would make an early hypothesis that these customers are more along the lines of those following a vegetarian diet.

+There are two main takeaways:

+* Tracking these clusters over time would allow the client to more quickly react to dietary trends, and adjust their messaging and inventory accordingly.
+* Based upon these clusters, the client will be able to target customers more accurately - promoting products & discounts to customers that are truly relevant to them - overall enabling a more customer focused communication strategy.

 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>